avinashbabudonthu/book/book/kafka/notes.md

 ![picture](img/Apache-Kafka-Architecture.png)
 ------
 ## Kafka Terminology and Client APIs
-* Broker: all kafka clients interact with
+* Broker: all kafka clients (producers and consumers) interact with
 * Cluster
 	* consists of multiple brokers
 	* In order to manage multiple brokers in cluster we need Zookeeper.
 Zookeeper keeps track of health of brokers and manage the cluster for you